 Dr. Electra Apostola

-Anna Kalaitzaki received her B.A in Archaeology at the University of the Aegean, Department of Mediterranean Studies (Rhodes, Greece) and her M.A. in Archaeology of the Eastern Mediterranean: Greece, Egypt and Near East from the same University.
-She is currently a PhD candidate at the Department of Mediterranean Studies University of the Aegean.
+Anna Kalaitzaki received her BA in Archaeology at the University of the Aegean, Department of Mediterranean Studies (Rhodes, Greece) and her MA in Archaeology of the Eastern Mediterranean: Greece, Egypt and Near East from the same University.
+She is currently a PhD candidate at the Department of Mediterranean Studies University of the Aegean and a scholar of Hellenic Foundation for Research and Innovation (HFRI).
 The title of her PhD dissertation is “Aspects of religion and ritual in the ancient Near East and Egypt: The introduction of foreign deities into the Egyptian pantheon in the Late Bronze Age”.
-The aim of this doctoral research project is a comprehensive analysis of foreign deities from Anatolia, Mesopotamia and Syro-palestine and their importation into the Egyptian pantheon.
+The aim of this doctoral research project is a comprehensive analysis of foreign deities from Syro-palestine and their importation into the Egyptian pantheon.

-She participated and was a member of the organizing committee in several workshops and conferences, including the 3rd National Student Archaeology Congress of the Department of Mediterranean Studies, entitled “Mediterranean: Relationships from Prehistoric to Byzantine period” (Rhodes, 13-15 March 2015) and Mare Nostrum VI, entitled ‘’Art and Science from Prehistoric to Byzantine period’’ (21-23 May 2015).
+She participated and was a member of the organizing committee in several workshops and conferences, including the Aegyptiaca Project (15-17 December 2016), the 3rd National Student Archaeology Congress of the Department of Mediterranean Studies, entitled “Mediterranean: Relationships from Prehistoric to Byzantine period” (Rhodes, 13-15 March 2015) and Mare Nostrum VI, entitled ‘’Art and Science from Prehistoric to Byzantine period’’ (21-23 May 2015).
+She is one of the founding and research members of the University of the Aegean Egyptological Research Group.
 She has participated as trainee in various archaeological and research projects (e.g. Geometric documentation of Vasilika, Kumisala (2014-2015), Survey research at Vasilika of Kumisala, Rhodes (2013-2014), trainee in the Laboratory of Archeometry, Rhodes (2013) and in the excavations of Antikythera (2013) and Sarakenos Project, Boeotia (2012).

 Dr. Panagiotis Kousoulis